thecdil/nimiipuu-l3/pages/culture/coyote.md

 And these will be the Nez Perce . . . "

 And that's where the Nez Perce came from . . .

+(Text based on the accompanying audio recording, collected by Jane Fritz as part of an Idaho Mythweaver project and hearing by Rodney Frey of the story in August of 1991.)
+{:.mt-5}